openspending/community.openspending.org/resources/gift/chapter4-intro.md

 ---
-title: Chapter 4: Introduction
+title: Standards for Fiscal Data - towards an international framework
-layout: default
+layout: gift
 ---

 # Chapter 4 - Standards for Fiscal Data:  Towards an international framework